Mapuche history: Recent history (1990–present)

 Many ethnic Mapuche now live across southern Chile and Argentina; some maintain their traditions and continue living from agriculture, but a majority have migrated to cities in search of better economic opportunities.
 Many are concentrated around Santiago.
 Chile's Araucanía Region, the former Araucanía, has a rural population that is 80% Mapuche; substantial Mapuche populations occupy areas of the regions of Los Lagos, Bío-Bío, and Maule.

 In the 2002 Chilean census 604,349 people identified as Mapuche, and of these the two regions with the largest numbers were Araucanía with 203,221, and Santiago Metropolitan Region with 182,963.
 Each major population is greater than the total Mapuche population in Argentina as of 2004–2005.

 In recent years, the Chilean government has tried to redress some of the inequities of the past.
 In 1993 the Parliament passed Law n° 19 253 (Indigenous Law, or Ley indígena), which officially recognized the Mapuche people and seven other ethnic minorities as well as the Mapudungun language and culture.
 Mapundungun, whose use was prohibited before, is now included in the curriculum of elementary schools around Temuco.

 Despite representing 4.6% of the Chilean population, few Mapuche have reached government positions.
 In 2006 among Chile's 38 senators and 120 deputies, only one identified as indigenous.
 The number of indigenous politicians in electoral office is higher at municipal levels.

-Representatives from Mapuche organizations have joined the Unrepresented Nations and Peoples Organisation (UNPO), seeking recognition and protection for their cultural and land rights.
+Representatives from Mapuche organizations have joined the Unrepresented Nations and Peoples Organization (UNPO), seeking recognition and protection for their cultural and land rights.